numbats/learnr/slides/chapter4_01_Project_Structure.md

 -   <font size="6"> When you are learning with multiple subjects that all requires working in R but with totally different datasets and knowledge.
-Having an R project for each of the subject will help you manage your datasets,analyses and learning materials. </font>
+Having an R project for each of the subject will help you manage your datasets,(space is missing here)analyses and learning materials. </font>

 ---

 ### Why do I want to start an R Project?

--   <font size="6"> This is similar process when you are organising your word documents, PDFs, excel files and ect. </font>
+-   <font size="6"> This is similar to process of organising your word documents, PDFs, excel files and ect. </font>

 -   <font size="6"> Having individual R project for different things you are working on keep your workflow and files organised. </font>